Magnification Calculations

 The common one to remember is that 1mm = 1000µm

-Top Tip – For any questions you get it usually helps to convert all your units to the same unit first.
+Tip: For any problems you get, it usually helps to convert all your units to the same unit first.

 Example - Magnification